JoSchae/nestjs-server/setup/setup-instructions.md

 export class AuthModule {}
 ```

 Well, not quite.
 We also need something to put into our Database.
-And we spend so much time building everything to work with User-objects, it's hightime we tell MongoDB how to work with them.
+And we spent so much time building everything to work with User-objects, it's high time we tell MongoDB how to work with them.
 For that we first need the correct packages:

 ```bash
 npm i @nestjs/mongoose mongoose @nestjs/config